inaimathi/machine-setup/README.md

 ## Rationale

-- `x-window-system` and `xmonad` are installed from the Debian repos because there doesn't seem to be an equivalent in `nix`
+- install everything you can from `nix`
-- all language runtimes, editing environment programs are installed via `nix-env`
+- things that don't work/aren't available from nix, install from the Debian repos
-- language-specific libraries are left up to language-specific installation utilities (`stack` for Haskell, `opam` for OCaml, `quicklisp` for Common Lisp, etc)
+- language-specific libraries install via language-specific build tools (`quicklisp`, `opam`, `stack`, `pip`, etc)